 Career Pathways Work Experience provides students with an "on the job" work experience to gain valuable employment skills and gives them the opportunity to learn about their chosen Career Pathway.
 These work experiences can be unpaid.
 Students and employers will be required to complete a Training Agreement and Work Experience Training Plan.
-Students will be evaluated monthly by their supervisor (50% of class grade) and maintain a weekly journal of work activities (50% of class grade).
+Students will be evaluated monthly by their supervisor and maintain a weekly journal of work activities.
 Employers must be in compliance with all state and federal labor laws and regulations.
 Unpaid work experience students cannot displace existing employees.
 Students must hold a valid Work Permit if 17 or younger.
 Students are responsible for obtaining the work experience placements and transportation.
 The Work Experience Coordinator may assist with obtaining work placements as needed.